Bocabbage/Bioinfo-dm/Asgmt_clustering/README.md

 ## 1.Target

-* Apply different cluster methods for micro-array Data
+* Apply different cluster methods for micro-array Data, including clustering the samples/genes.
 * Compare the result of different methods

 ## 2.Data-Source